Aarchisardana/Flower-Classification-using-CNN/README.md

-# Flower Recognition Using CNN
+# Flower Classification Using CNN

 This machine learning project leverages a Convolutional Neural Network (CNN) to identify images of flowers.
 The model has been trained on a dataset containing five types of flowers: "rose, daisy, dandelion, sunflower, and tulip".
 If you upload an image, even one downloaded from Google, the model will predict the flower's name, provided it belongs to one of these five categories.